holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_tron/lesson_plan.md

     - See if can recreate each part of game loop as a class
         - if/else for pen down
         - Change color constantly
-    - Quickly turn it into four sprite drawing game by altering x, y multipliers
+    - Once solve: turn it into four sprite drawing game by altering x, y multipliers
+        - 4x reflection over the axes
 - Today going to do another video game
     - https://youtu.be/hMT8tRrEMC4?t=84s
     - Show my version of tron game and play with two people as an example